 2) AUDITORY LEARNERS

-They use their auditory sense more actively.
-They excel at auditory activities (such as music) You may find the child singing, humming, or talking when playing, learning, doing homework.
+The children categorized under auditory learners use their senses more actively.
+They excel at auditory activities (such as music) and keep singing, humming, or talking when playing, learning, or doing homework.

-They like talking and having conversations with others and ask a lot of questions when engaged in tasks.
+They like talking and having conversations with others and are inquisitive when engaged in tasks.
 As they grow up, they may be inclined to indulge in discussions and debates.
 They may often be good musicians, actors, and speakers.

 Teaching tip: Reading out the lessons, indulging in oral revisions while teaching